 As the safecracker of the group, Dieter was always going to be in the limelight.
 But Matthias Schweighöfer played him with such enthusiasm that he ended up becoming one of my favorite aspects of the movie.
 Dieter was the perfect balance of terrified but committed to the job.
 And despite his limited combat experience, he was more than helpful to the operation.

 Ironically, the one thing Army of The Dead doesn’t use properly is its army of dead people.
 Going in, I expected the crew to be constantly under pressure from the undead.
 But barring a few surprises, this tension was almost completely absent.

 While the movie does a brilliant job of setting up its world, its predictable and rushed storyline undercuts all that hard work.
 Several story points felt shoehorned in for the sake of the plot.
 And for the most part, anyone who’s ever watched a zombie thriller would easily tell how this movie will end.

 Even when the zombies finally got into action, most of them were easily eradicated.
 And all we were left with was a generic boss fight that we’ve seen thousand times before.

-Another thing that bothered me were the fights with the Zombie leader Zeus.
+Another thing that bothered me was the fights with the Zombie leader Zeus.

 Despite claiming to be “professional zombie hunters,” most characters wasted all their bullets shooting Zeus’s armored head like that was the only vulnerable part of his body.
 One would have thought that crippling him first would have been the obvious choice, but I guess that’s just me.